freedomofpress/securedrop/docs/deployment/landing_page.rst

 traffic that an adversary may be able to use to identify SecureDrop-related behavior, regardless of the use of HTTPS.

-We suggest offering a reference to the SecureDrop hidden service in plain text, without a hyperlink (as per the preceding section):
+We suggest offering a reference to the SecureDrop Onion Service in plain text, without a hyperlink (as per the preceding section):
 **secrdrop5wyphb5x.onion**